What is a trigger?

 What's a CSS Selector?

 A CSS Selector is a software development term used to assign values to some HTML code, but we won't go into that here!

 More importantly - it's how the upflowy app knows to launch from the right button on your website.
 It's a unique identifier of the button.
 If we didn't define a CSS Selector, the flow would just launch when a user clicks any button on your website!

 How do I find it?

-Your developer should be able to assign a CSS Selector to a specific button and send this to you quite easily, but if you don't have a developer available here's how you can find it yourself.
+Your developer should be able to assign a CSS Selector to a specific button and send this to you quite quickly, but if you don't have a developer available, here's how you can find it yourself.